John R. Williams serves 552 students in grades Kindergarten-6.

 Minority enrollment is 88% of the student body (majority Hispanic), which is higher than the California state average of 78% (majority Hispanic).

 - Grades: Kindergarten-6

 - Student:Teacher Ratio: 23:1

 - Minority Enrollment: 88%

 - Overall Testing Rank: Bottom 50% in CA

 - Source: National Center for Education Statistics (NCES), CA Dept. of Education

-John R. Williams's student population of 601 students has stayed relatively flat over five school years.
+John R. Williams's student population of 552 students has declined by 15% over five school years.

 Total Classroom Teachers

 John R. Williams is ranked within the bottom 50% of all 3,649 schools in California (based off of combined math and reading proficiency testing data) for the 2020-21 school year.